 Remember that signing a contract isn't the end of the negotiating you might be doing with the home seller.
 During the escrow process, as the home inspection or title search possibly turn up issues with the property, there's a good chance you'll need to negotiate for price adjustments, repairs, changes to the closing date, and so on.
 It helps to have someone looking out for you, and only you, during this time.

 Most contracts include basic information such as names and the property address, the price that you are offering, a proposed date for closing, and contingencies--events that must happen within a certain amount of time (such as 30 days) in order for the deal to become final.
-For example, you may want to make your offer contingent on your qualifying for financing, the house's passing certain physical inspections (see Getting a Home Inspection), or your ability to sell your existing house first.
+For example, you might want to make your offer contingent on your qualifying for financing, the house's passing certain physical inspections (see Getting a Home Inspection), or your ability to sell your existing house first.

 One big reason that the seller is likely to counteroffer is so as to add pro-seller contingencies to the offer, such as a condition that he or she have found another house to buy before closing the sale to you.